irisbaron/loopback-demo-zos/README.md

 ```
 ?Select the model to create the relationship from:Customer
 ?Relation type:has many
 ?Choose a model to create a relationship with:(other)
 ?Enter the model name:CreditCard
 ?Enter the property name for the relation:creditCards
 ?Optionally enter a custom foreign key:customerId

-?Require a through model?No
+?Require a through model?
+No

-?Allow the relation to be nested in REST APIs:Yes
+?Allow the relation to be nested in REST APIs: No
 ?Disable the relation from being included:Yes
 ```

 Repeat this step for the other relations mentioned above.

-### 5. Application Initialization
+### Application Initialization

-The LoopBack provides a mechanism to initialize the application, also known as boostrapping.
+The LoopBack provides a mechanism to initialize the application, also known as bootstrapping.
 When the application starts the LoopBack bootstrapper configures the datasources, models and application settings.
 In addition, it runs the boot scripts under the /server/boot directory.
 For more information [Defining boot scripts (LoopBack documentation)](https://loopback.io/doc/en/lb2/Defining-boot-scripts).

 For our Rewards application, we initialize some data to be used for testing.
 For simplicity, clone the example in another directory.
 ```
 git clone https://github.com/ibmruntimes/loopback-demo-zos
 ```
-Then simply copy over the files under server/boot into your own server/boot directory
+Then simply copy over the files under server/boot into your own server/boot directory.

-### 6. Adding application logic
+### Adding Application Logic

 LoopBack provides out-of-the-box model REST APIs that cover the CRUD functions for the model.
 In order to expose additional functionality we need to create custom methods, known as remote methods.
 These methods are static methods of a model, exposed over a custom REST endpoint.
 All of these methods should be under [model].js file.